MicroBlocksCN/smallvm/README.md

 The build the VM with this tool, just type make in the smallvm directory.

+Finally, you can actually build and run the VM on a laptop.
+The ARM hardware operations will be stubbed out, but the VM tests can be run.
+This path will be used for rapidly debugging of the VM and object memory.
+Many bugs can be found this way without testing on actual hardware.

 ### Who do I talk to? ###

 This project is a collaboration between Bernat Romagosa (Arduino), Jens Moenig (SAP), and John Maloney (YCR-HARC).